smck83/email2printerFTP/README.md

 # email2printerFTP
-- This service connects to an IMAP e-mail server and looks for e-mail that are unread/unseen.
+- This service connects to an IMAP e-mail server and looks for e-mail that are unread/unseen in the Inbox
 - All attachments will be downloaded, and e-mails will be marked as read/seen.
 - If attachment file extensions are in the `ALLOWED_FILE_TYPES` list, the service will upload the file to the `PRINTER_IP` FTP server.